A new medical device offers a less invasive way to treat symptoms caused by an enlarged prostate.

 A Less-Invasive Treatment for BPH

-“The UroLift provides a less invasive alternative to treating BPH than surgery,” said Christy Foreman, director of the Office of Device Evaluation at the FDA’s Center for Devices and Radiological Health, in a press release.
-“This device also may offer relief to men who cannot tolerate available drug therapies.”
+“The UroLift provides a less invasive alternative to treating BPH than surgery,” said Christy Foreman, director of the Office of Device Evaluation at the FDA’s Center for Devices and Radiological Health, in a

 The UroLift system, manufactured by NeoTract Inc. of Pleasanton, Calf., relieves urinary symptoms by pulling back the prostate tissue pressing against the urethra.
 The tissue is held in place by a suture anchored to the inside and outside of the prostate.